My name is Hiroki and I am a new staff member at OLENO.

 While they are designed to protect against the cold on winter trails, they are primarily used to prevent injuries .

 Just like when going uphill, when going downhill, I adjust my speed while running, but if I just brace myself with my feet, I lose my balance, so I hold down a nearby tree with my hand to slow down.
-If I hold it bare, the branch will pierce me, so that's how it feels.
+If I hold it bare-handed, the branch will pierce me, so that's how it feels.

 Not required, but at your own risk